blahosyl/enlightened-publishing/README.md

 ### Problems & Solutions section

+The problems subsection features a dark color scheme, grayscale pictures with a dark tint, and images suggesting overwhelm.

+The Solutions section has a bright colored background and color images that are only slightly tinted with the same bring color.

 ### About/Credentials section

 This section details the relevant past experience of the client.
 After a hero image and a short introductory text, the different jobs/positions/experiences are presented in a responsive grid.
 By default, only the institution and position title (XXX logo?) is visible; details are uncovered on tap (mobile, tablet) or hover (laptop/desktop).